leoloso/graphql-by-pop.com/docs/getting-started/intro.md

 ## About this website

 This website is currently a work in progress.
-To make it easier to know which pages are already complete, the uncomplete pages will have "(WIP)" on their names.
+To make it easier to know which pages have already been completed, all other pages have a temporary label on their names:

+- Empty pages have "(TBW)" (To Be Written)
+- Uncomplete pages have "(WIP)" (Work In Progress)

 Status (to do/in progress/done) for the different pages is managed through these projects: